 The decision was issued on Monday by U.S. District Judge Frederic Block, who ruled that the plaintiffs receive the maximum damages possible for dozens of destroyed art works at the former 5Pointz site, an abandoned warehouse in Long Island City that became a worldwide attraction for its aerosol murals through the building.

-The court case, dating back to 2015, centered on whether the rights of the artists, under the Visual Artists Rights Act, were violated when Jerry Wolkoff, the developer of the site, painted over the murals and effectively destroyed them in 2013.
+The court case, dating back to 2013, centered on whether the rights of the artists, under the Visual Artists Rights Act, were violated when Jerry Wolkoff, the developer of the site, painted over the murals and effectively destroyed them.